arghya05/Epai-07-closure/08. Closures/README.md

 <h1 align="center">Closures</h1>

 <h2 align="center"> Assignment Question </h2>
 1. Write a closure that takes a function and then check whether the function passed has a docstring with more than 50 characters.
-50 is stored as a free variable - 200
+50 is stored as a free variable (+ 4 tests) - 200
-2. Write a closure that gives you the next Fibonacci number - 100
+2.Write a closure that gives you the next Fibonacci number (+ 2 tests) - 100
 3. We wrote a closure that counts how many times a function was called.
-Write a new one that can keep a track of how many times add/mul/div functions were called, and update a global dictionary variable with the counts - 250
+Write a new one that can keep a track of how many times add/mul/div functions were called, and update a global dictionary variable with the counts (+ 6 tests) - 250
-4. Modify above such that now we can pass in different dictionary variables to update different dictionaries - 250
+4. Modify above such that now we can pass in different dictionary variables to update different dictionaries (+ 6 tests) - 250

-No readme or no docstring for each function, or no test cases, 0.
-Write test cases to check boundary conditions that might cause your code to fail.
+5. Once done, upload the code to github, run actions, and then proceed to answer S7 - Assignment Solutions

 <h2 align="center"> Assignment Solution </h2>